kolzchut/mediawiki-extensions-ShareBar/README.md

 WikiRights ShareBar extension for MediaWiki
 ===========================================

-This extension was developed for Kol-Zchut, and is quite dependant on the the non-public skin:Helena.
+This extension was developed for Kol-Zchut, and is quite dependent on the non-public skin:Helena.

 The extension adds a mobile and desktop sharebars - the mobile version is fixed at the bottom of the screen, while the desktop version is fixed